Stefsek/Covid_task/README.md

 ## Introduction:

-The goal of this task was to make a covid 19 analysis,train a predictive model to present the situation through the next year(without measures against COVID-19 ) and finally produce an automated one-page report (word document) for each country
+The goal of this task was to make a covid 19 analysis,train a predictive model to present the situation through the next year(without measures and vaccinations against COVID-19 ) and finally produce an automated one-page report (word document) for each country

 ## Process:

-- The analysis was focused on how composite measure based on 9 response indicators including school closures, workplace closures, and travel bans(Stringency Index) had an impact in battle against covid 19.
+1. The analysis was focused on how composite measure based on 9 response indicators including school closures, workplace closures, and travel bans(Stringency Index) had an impact in battle against covid 19.

-- Time series was used for the prediction of future covid cases
+2. Time series was used for the prediction of future covid cases

-- Word automated report with python's docx
+3. Word automated report with python's docx

 ## Results: